PX4/PX4-user_guide/en/dev_log/log_encryption.md

 Before you can analyze your encrypted logs, you will need to decrypt them.
 There is a Python script that can be used to decrypt logs in `Tools/decrypt_ulog.py`.

-When decrypting a `.uloge` file the script takes 3 arguments:
+When decrypting a `.ulge` file the script takes 3 arguments:

 1. The encrypted log file.
 2. An empty string `''`.